 The Bureau depends on the grant given by the DTTAS and tries to plan and work within that budget.
-However, it is the work of An Garda Síochána (AGS) that dictate the volume and nature of the work that is carried out by the Bureau, i.e. the number of specimens forwarded and whether it is alcohol and/or drug analysis.
-The Bureau's planning will include a degree of flexibility to enable it meet the changing volume of specimens forwarded by AGS.
-Maintaining supplies of specimen collection kits to AGS, roadside breath alcohol devices, evidential breath test instruments and preliminary drug testing (PDT) devices requires adequate resources.
+However it is the work of An Garda Síochána that dictate the volume and nature of the work that is carried out by the Bureau, i.e. the number of specimens forwarded and whether it is alcohol and/or drug analysis that is required.
+To maintain supplies of specimen collection kits to An Garda Síochána, roadside breath alcohol devices, evidential breath test instruments and PDT devices requires adequate resources.
 The Bureau must deliver both quality and value for money and will continue to review its activities to ensure it operates in a cost effective manner.